RRZE-HPC/RACE/README.md

 # README #

-RACE-Recursive Algebraic Coloring Engine is a graph coloring library that helps in parallelization of sparse matrix kernels having distance-k (k>=1) dependencies.RACE uses a recursive level based method for coloring.
+RACE-Recursive Algebraic Coloring Engine is a graph coloring library that helps in parallelization of sparse matrix kernels having distance-k (k>=1) dependencies.
+RACE uses a recursive level based method for coloring.

 ### FEATURES ###